 Lentiviral transduction of primary cells

-Generation of stable cell lines that express secreted cytokine of interest.
-The culture supernatant collected in the culture will be a crude but cheap source of the cytokine a laboratory routinely needs in research.
+5. Production of secreted cytokines: This technique involves creating stable cell lines that express a specific cytokine of interest.
+The culture supernatant collected from these cell lines can then be used as a cheap source of the cytokine for further research.

 Testing out lentiviral transduction